-Summary: A hike up near Jerome with wonderful distant views of the Sedona Red Rocks
+Summary: A hike near Jerome with wonderful distant views of the Sedona red rocks

 Challenge Level: Easy to Moderate

 Hiking Distance: About 2 miles each way; 4 miles round trip

 Trailhead Directions: Drive west on

 SR 89A for 34 1/4 miles.
 You'll be turning on to a road that is 7 1/2 miles past